C7 chord

 C7 chord diagram

 The most common way to play the chord.
-Avoid playing on the 6th string.
+Avoid playing the 6th string.
 C7 is a four-note chord consisting of C, E, G, Bb (G is sometimes omitted).

 Alternative shapes